Boris III of Bulgaria: Death

 Three German doctors had been sent "to help the Bulgarian physicians" after Boris fell ill.
 According to the diary of the German attaché in Sofia at the time, Carl-August von Schoenebeck, two of the three German doctors who attended the King – Sajitz and Hans Eppinger – both believed that "poisoning was a possibility ... although they were reluctant to give a scientific opinion without an autopsy."
 According to Schoenebeck, they speculated that he had died from the same poison that Eppinger had allegedly found two years earlier in the postmortem examination of the Greek Prime Minister Ioannis Metaxas.
 They claimed that this slow poison takes weeks to do its work, and causes the appearance of blotches on the skin of its victim before death.
 However, "no solid evidence has ever emerged to definitively prove that Metaxas was murdered.
 The official medical records are consistent with his death being caused by a severe throat infection, and no forensic investigation or autopsy at the time pointed to foul play."

 Hitler was convinced that the Italian royal court arranged for the poisoning of Boris III, as he believed that Princess Mafalda of Savoy, sister of Joan of Bulgaria, had visited Bulgaria four weeks before the monarch's death, and that her stay had coincided with the events of 25 July 1943, when Italian Fascist dictator Benito Mussolini was removed from power by King Victor Emmanuel III.
 However, Princess Mafalda "arrived in Bulgaria only after King Boris's death, to attend the funeral", as contemporary newspaper reports and photographs attest, and "Hitler's allegation that she came to Bulgaria before the king's illness is absolutely false and has never been taken seriously."

 Ultimately, there is "no firm proof" that Boris's death was "due to foul play", and the "story of an unidentified poison which induces a heart attack a week after its administration leaves one somewhat skeptical.
 Furthermore, the questions of both motive and culprit cannot be answered with satisfactory" evidence.
 However, according to author Robert Bideleux, many Bulgarians "have no doubt wanted to believe that Boris was poisoned, because that would put both their former tsar and their country in a better light, by suggesting that they were really 'victims' of (rather than 'collaborators' with) Nazism."

-Following Boris's death, his six-year-old son, Simeon II, acceded to the throne, with a Regency Council appointed to exercise royal authority, headed by Boris’s brother, Prince Kiril of Bulgaria.
+Following Boris's death, his six-year-old son, Simeon II, succeeded to the throne.
+A regency council headed by Prince Kiril was appointed to exercise royal authority until the young tsar reached his majority.